What Was the March on Washington?

 The book includes 16 photos that lend a genuine feeling of time and place that seems to escape us with the passage of time, the farther we get from it.
 The photos include pictures of separate water fountains for white and black populations, separate schoolrooms for both races and culminates in pictures of the March itself and those present.

 The book provides stories of important people involved both that day, and in the formative years of the equal rights protest, such as Thurgood Marshall, Rosa Parks, A. Philip Randolph, and Bayard Rustin to name a few.
-Also, performers such as opera star Marion Anderson performed who sang, “He’s Got the Whole World In His Hands” that day.
-Gospel singer, Mahalia Jackson, a friend of Martin Luther King, Jr. who, according to the book, would sing to him over the phone when he became discouraged about civil rights, are included here to round out a total feel for the many who made the March possible.
+Also, performers such as opera star, Marion Anderson, performed and sang, “He’s Got the Whole World In His Hands” that day.
+Gospel singer, Mahalia Jackson, a friend of Martin Luther King, Jr., who, according to the book, would sing to him over the phone when he became discouraged about civil rights, are included here to round out a total feel for the many who made the March possible.
 How’s that for a friend!

 The New York Herald Tribune would trumpet the following day that it was “a national high-water mark in mass decency.”